cybernetics-library/distributed-gardens/README.md

   - `body`:
     - If message is of type 'order':
       - `order`: contains a string parsed by kiosk.
     - if message is of type ‘data':
+      - `a list of media`???
+TODO